- Download our Guangzhou Schools Guide

 Primary school starts at age six and lasts six years, and secondary school lasts another six years, only three of which are compulsory.
 Students in senior secondary school can follow an academic or vocational education programme.

 Expat children who are more accustomed to a less rigorous or a more balanced lifestyle may feel pressured in a Chinese public school.
 For this reason, as well as the difficulties that the language barrier creates, selected private and international schools are usually the best option for the children of expats in Guangzhou.

 Private schools in Guangzhou can be a good middle-ground for families torn between public and international schools.
 Most private schools teach the national curriculum, but some provide bilingual education or offer an alternative curriculum or educational approach.
 These schools can be expensive but fees are still typically well below what international schools charge.

 International schools in Guangzhou

-There are a number of international schools that allow children to continue studying the curriculum from their home country while living in China.
+There are a number of international schools in Guangzhou that teach foreign curricula, potentially allowing children to study the curriculum of their home country while living in China.
+Some schools offer the well-regarded International Baccalaureate.
 Placement is tough; some companies that regularly relocate expats will reserve spots in top schools, and education should be discussed with an employer well before moving to and starting to work in Guangzhou.
 International schools can also be expensive, so expats should try to negotiate an allowance to cover the cost of their children's school fees before accepting a job in China.